privateprep/coding-space-website/src/pages/classes/another-class.md

     content: Students will be challenged each week to learn new programming techniques and stretch their minds in new ways.
 Each class ends with a reflection on the day's work, lessons learned, and future goals.
-headerBulletSections:
-  heading: Nevertheless, She Coded
-  subheading: .
-  sections:
-    - header: Confidence
-      paragraph: Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
-    - header: Community
-      paragraph: Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
-    - header: Computational Thinking
-      paragraph: Through coding we foster ​growth mindset, grit, and computational thinking.
-Campers develop a newfound problem solving stamina they've never seen before. ​
 reviews:
   heading: Happy Students, Happy Parents
   reviewList: